NickNaskida/TeleVenue/README.md

 Video Demonstration - [demo]()

 ### Note
 This file contains only the setup of this application.
-For a detailed explanation of my code see [TUTORIAL.md](TUTORIAL.md)
+For a more detailed explanation of the app code see [TUTORIAL.md](TUTORIAL.md)

 ### Tech Stack & Libraries